-28.1 This Grant Agreement (including any non-contractual disputes or claims arising in connection with this Grant Agreement) will be governed by and construed in accordance with the laws of England and Wales and the parties irrevocably submit to the exclusive jurisdiction of the courts of England and Wales.
+28.1 This Grant Agreement will be governed by and construed in accordance with the laws of England and Wales and the parties irrevocably submit to the exclusive jurisdiction of the courts of England and Wales.

 29. NOT USED

 30. DEFINITIONS AND INTERPRETATION